nawarian/The-PHP-Website/source/_jobs_pt_br/1119413703-eu-remoto-python-developer-at-dreamdev.md

 ## Descrição da vaga

-We are looking for Senior Python/Django engineers to build high-performance, low latency, multi-threaded Dotnet microservices.
+We are looking for Senior Python/Django engineers to build high-performance, low latency, multi-threaded microservices.

 The person will have the opportunity to work in distributed teams across Europe.